Scoping Out the Ski Trails

 Trail running shoes

-Poles: Ski poles with good grips.
+Short classic length ski poles or hiking poles: Ski poles with good grips.
 Classic length or 1" to 2" shorter than your normal classic poles will work fine.
 Remove large baskets so that they don't get tangled in the weeds.
 Nordic walking poles work.
 Hiking poles (without baskets) work okay.